This page provides an overview for role-based access control in Kubernetes Engine.

 Interaction with Identity and Access Management

-Kubernetes Engine also uses Identity and Access Management (IAM) to control access to your container cluster.
-However, IAM works on a per-project basis—that is, users require IAM-level permissions to access any cluster in a given Cloud Platform project.
+Kubernetes Engine also uses Cloud Identity and Access Management (IAM) to control access to your cluster.
+However, Cloud IAM works on a per-project basis—that is, users require project-level permissions to access any cluster in a given GCP project.

 Prerequisites for using Role-Based Access Control

-Once the cluster has the legacy authorizer disabled, you must grant your user the ability to create authorization roles by running the following command.
+You must grant your user the ability to create roles in Kubernetes by running the following command.
 [USER_ACCOUNT] is the user's email address:

-kubectl create clusterrolebinding cluster-admin-binding \ --clusterrole cluster-admin --user $(gcloud config get-value account)
+kubectl create clusterrolebinding cluster-admin-binding \ --clusterrole cluster-admin --user [USER_ACCOUNT]

 Setting up Role-Based Access Control